-The freeze icon may be used to capture a snapshot of the IEGM.
+The freeze icon located on the main screen, as seen in Figure 17, may be used to capture a snapshot of the IEGM.
 Electronic calipers (vertical dotted lines) will appear with the snapshot, allowing the user to measure intracardiac distances.
-Calipers can be adjusted by touching the vertical dotted lines on the screen (Figure 17) or by using the arrows on the right side of the screen
+Calipers can be adjusted by touching the vertical dotted lines on the screen (Figure 18) or by using the arrows on the right side of the screen.